|life span|| |

 There are three sizes of poodles—standard, miniature, and toy—recognized by the American Kennel Club (AKC).
 Miniatures fall into the middle of the pack; standard poodles are the largest and toy poodles are the smallest.
 Some breed enthusiasts argue that there are actually five poodle classes, though the Klein or medium poodle and the teacup poodle have yet to be recognized by the AKC.

-Miniature poodles stand about 10–15 inches tall, and they typically weigh between 10 and 15 pounds.
+Miniature poodles stand about 10–15 inches tall, and they typically weigh between 10–15 pounds.
 Like their standard and toy-size cousins, miniature poodles have athletic, muscly bodies thanks to their origins as water retrieval dogs for duck hunters.

 Like their breed siblings, mini poodles have curly coats, lively faces, and dark eyes.
-While the elaborate continental clip, with its curling pompons carefully shaped and clipped around the joints and chest, is popular with show poodles, most miniature poodle owners prefer the low-key sporting clip, a short, one-length cut that looks a bit less like a topiary.
+While the elaborate continental hairdo, with its curling pom-poms carefully shaped and clipped around the joints and chest, is popular with show poodles, most miniature poodle owners prefer the low-key sporting clip, a short, one-length cut that looks a bit less like a topiary.

 Have a particular love of dogs of a certain color?
 No problem.
-The miniature poodle comes in an array of hues, including black, white, apricot, grey, silver and brown.
+The miniature poodle comes in an array of hues, including black, white, apricot, grey, silver, and brown.
 The breed tends to shed only minimally, so you won't need to stock up on lint rollers with a mini poodle around.
+And, while no dog is truly hypoallergenic, poodles of all sizes can be a good fit for people with allergies.

 When compared to their breed siblings, miniature poodles fall in the middle of the pack in terms of temperament, too.
 Tiny toy poodles tend to be a little more hyper, while the standard is the calmest of the three.
 All poodle types can be anxious and timid at times and do best in a peaceful living arrangement with lots of attention and care.